 MA student at OISE/University of Toronto and research assistant for LINCDIRE.

-Michael is a long-time ESL/EFL teacher and a PhD student at the University of Toronto.
+Michael is a long-time ESL/EFL teacher and a PhD candidate at the University of Toronto.
 On the LINCDIRE project, he works as the Research and Technology Coordinator.

 PhD Candidate in Language and Literacies Education in the collaborative Knowledge Media Design program at OISE, University of Toronto.
 Faith speaks English, French, Portuguese and Japanese.
 She teaches English for Academic Preparation at Niagara College in the School of English Language Studies, and she is also a Research Assistant on the LINCDIRE Project.